 Momoa’s attachment to the role was initially reported by Mashable, which cited anonymous sources close to the project in confirming his involvement.
-The rumor also has some support from Momoa himself, who recently posted a photo on Instagram of himself with Hardy, settling a “deal” of some sort over a pint of Guinness.
+The rumor got some support from Momoa himself, who posted a photo on Instagram of himself with Hardy, settling a “deal” of some sort over a pint of Guinness.

 “The only way to officially seal the deal as men Is a pint of black beauty,” wrote Momoa in the caption for the photo along with hashtags “#sealthedeal #greatnewstocome. #dreamjob #cantwaittotelltheworld.”

-If the rumor proves true, Momoa will be the latest in a long line of leading men to join the project at one point or another, only to depart as the film seemed increasingly mired in development limbo.
-That list included Bradley Cooper, Luke Evans, and most recently, Jack Huston, among other actors.
+Momoa was the latest in a long line of leading men to join the project at one point or another, only to depart as the film seemed increasingly mired in development limbo.
+That list included Bradley Cooper, Luke Evans, and Jack Huston, among other actors.

-Hardy, who first gained attention for his work on the horror movie The Hallow, is also the most recent filmmaker attached to the project after Blade director Stephen Norrington, 28 Weeks Later director Juan Carlos Fresnadillo, and Before The Fall director Francisco Javier Gutiérrez were all attached to the film.
+Hardy, who first gained attention for his work on the horror movie The Hallow, also followed a long list of filmmakers attached to the project.
+Previously, Blade director Stephen Norrington, 28 Weeks Later director Juan Carlos Fresnadillo, and Before The Fall director Francisco Javier Gutiérrez were all attached to the film.

 Updated March 7, 2018, with the film’s official release date.